Need for Speed: Most Wanted (2005 video game): Story

+In the city of Rockport, the Rockport Police Department (RPD) work to put an end to the city's illegal street racing scene.
+A task force of traffic officers led by Sergeant Jonathan Cross (played by Dean McKenzie) works to bring down any street racers, most prominently including a group known as the "Blacklist" – fifteen street racers who have gained notoriety for their racing skill and their frequent and hazardous law-breaking driving and capture bounty.

+The player, a street racer who arrives at Rockport with a custom painted blue and silver BMW M3 GTR, meets fellow street racer Mia Townsend (played by Josie Maran) whilst driving in the southern bridge towards Camden Beach, and races her until Rockport, where she inexplicably leaves as Cross approaches the player along with his female partner, and narrowly avoids arrest after Cross is called to an ongoing pursuit.

+The player then randomly finds and races against Ronald "Ronnie" McCrea, who is driving a yellow Toyota Supra A80, and after defeating him, attracts the attention of Ronnie's boss Clarence "Razor" Callahan (played by Derek Hamilton), the Blacklist's lowest-ranked driver.
+He receives help from Mia in setting up a race, with Toru "Bull" Sato, another henchman of Razor, deciding to race the player instead of Razor, who proceeded to call the police to raise the stakes.
+The player wins, despite police interfering with the race.

+The player then faces off against Rog (voiced by André Sogliuzzo) in a friendly circuit race.
+Impressed, he decides to be by the player's side, warning him to 'watch his back around these guys'.
+Razor meets the player at an intersection, congratulating the player for clearing his challenges before challenging him for a chance to usurp him on the Blacklist; he warns the player that all Blacklist races are "pink slip" events, meaning a loss also means the loss of the loser's car.

-In the city of Rockport, members of the Rockport Police Department (RPD) work to put an end to the city's illegal street racing scene.
-A task force of traffic officers led by Sergeant Jonathan Cross works to bring down the street racers involved, including a group known as the "Blacklist" – fifteen street racers who have gained notoriety for their racing and their evasion of the police.
-The player, a street racer who arrives at Rockport to challenge the Blacklist with a custom painted blue and silver BMW M3 GTR, receives help from fellow street racer Mia Townsend (played by Josie Maran) in setting up a race with Razor, the Blacklist's lowest-ranked driver.
-The player attracts the attention of Razor by winning race after race in their M3 GTR, including two races against Razor's henchmen, Ronald "Ronnie" McCrea and Toru "Bull" Sato.
-Competing with him in a "pink slip" race a few days later, Mia discovers the player's BMW has left a huge oil slick at the start line when the race began, and calls the player to warn them to end the race fast.
-However, the M3 breaks down due to engine failure and the player loses the race, forcing them to forfeit their car to Razor.
-Cross soon arrives with the RPD and arrests the player for street racing after Razor and the other street racers escape, but is forced to release them due to a lack of evidence as the player no longer had a car to drive.
+Challenging Razor in a race a few days later, the player's BMW M3 breaks down near the end of the race due to engine failure after leaving an oil slick at the start line; the player loses the race, forcing him to forfeit his car to Razor.
+Cross soon arrives with the RPD and arrests the player for street racing after Razor and the other street racers escape, but is forced to release him due to a lack of evidence as the player no longer has a car to drive.